amigavision/amigavision.github.io/ntsc.md

 * **NTSC title, 60Hz:** 5:6 PAR at 5×

 All these align to the 1080p/4K 16:9 pixel grid while having the correct Pixel Aspect Ratio, so you will not get any shimmering or non-integer pixels.

+When we apply a 5×PAL or 6×PAL [overscale](https://amiga.vision/overscale), 1:1 gives us great results that are near indistinguishable from the original PAR at those sizes, while modernizing the output to fit 16:9 displays.

 On the MiSTer side of things, always, *always* run the AmigaVision setup in the `40:27` screen aspect ratio that we supply to ensure that this is handled correctly.
 This is what AmigaVision sets as the default as long as you copy over the supplied config file and have the correct `MiSTer.ini` definition for the core.